pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-Change your program so the gliding code in the `Alien` sprite runs when an alien or clone hears a `"play-game"` message (and not when the green flag is clicked).
+Change your program so the gliding code in the `Alien` sprite runs when an alien (original or clone) hears a `"play-game"` message (and not when the green flag is clicked).

 {{< learner-task-help >}}